qihuazhou/qihuazhou.github.io/_pages/services.md

 ---
 layout: page
-permalink: /teaching/
+permalink: /services/
-title: Teaching
+title: Services
 description: Materials for courses you taught.
 Replace this text with your description.
-nav: false
+nav: true
 nav_order: 4
 ---